TIDMAD: Time Series Dataset for Discovering Dark Matter with AI Denoising: Experiments

 The benchmarking results of these models are discussed in Section~\ref{sec:evaluation}.
+A hyperparameter search study is conducted on the Moving Average and Savitzky-Golay filter.
+The best-performing window size and polynomial order are chosen, with the rest of the study detailed in Appendix~\ref{mv_sg}.
 There are two additional constraints for the deep learning models.
-First, due to memory constraints, we segment the ultra-long SQUID and injected time series into smaller segments before feeding them into each model.
+First, because of memory constraints, we segment the ultra-long SQUID and injected time series into smaller segments before feeding them into each model.
 The exact segment sizes are outlined in Table~\ref{table:denoising}.
-Secondly, due to the large range of injected frequencies, training multiple versions of the same model to handle different frequency ranges is necessary.
+Secondly, due to the broad frequency spectrum in our input data, we implemented frequency splitting for all models except WaveNet, training multiple specialized versions of each model to handle distinct frequency ranges.
+During benchmarking, we observed that a single WaveNet model is efficient to handle all frequencies.
 Both limitations and additional details of the deep learning models are discussed in Appendix ~\ref{app2:deep_learning}.